 The biggest challenge for many ESG leaders is that we are in an R&D space of innovation.
-Corporate social responsibility has not traditionally been perceived as innovative and has typically lived of companies say that corporate silos are a barrier to ESG progress.
+Corporate social responsibility has not traditionally been perceived as innovative and has typically lived that your CSR team will need to collaborate across team lines.
+For example, marshaling your people power may require your HR, service teams and marketing to work together for an effective use of resources - and this is going to require a thoughtful approach to this disruption and how to bring this R&D approach to life.